iAnonymous3000/Pr0f3ss0r-1nc0gn1t0/content/privacy/index.md

 ### 2.2 Privacy-First Architecture
 We implement:
-- No analytics or JavaScript tracking
+- No first-party analytics or tracking scripts in the site source
 - No cookies
+- No `localStorage` persistence for UI preferences
+- Content images served locally from this domain
-- No local storage
+- No automatic third-party embeds
-- Minimal external requests (some content images are hosted on GitHub)
+- A Content Security Policy that allows scripts only from this site
 - Privacy-preserving contact methods (detailed in Section 5)

 ## 3. Data Collection

 ### 3.1 What We Don't Collect
 We explicitly do not:
-- Run any analytics services
+- Run site-owned analytics services
 - Store personal data
 - Use tracking cookies
 - Maintain user accounts